avthart/cloud-native-engineering/content/posts/gitops-for-kubernetes.md

 ---
 title: "GitOps for Kubernetes"
+description: "Using Git as a single source of truth for declarative infrastructure and applications"
+tags: [kubernetes,gitops,ci-cd,cloud-native]
-date: 2019-01-01T15:00:59+02:00
+date: 2019-01-08T12:00:59+02:00
-draft: true
+draft: false
 ---

-> Using Git as a single source of truth for declarative infrastructure and applications

 This site uses [Hugo](https://gohugo.io/), [Netlify](https://www.netlify.com/), and [GitHub](https://github.com/avthart/cloud-native-engineering) and embraces Git as single source of thruth.
-The website is deployed automatically using a `git push`.
+The website is build and deployed automatically using a `git push`.
 The underlying infrastructure (Site hosting, DNS, HTTPS using Letsencrypt) is managed by Netlify.
 The official [Kubernetes website](https://github.com/kubernetes/website) uses the same stack.

 This is just one example of using Git for declarative infrastructure and applications.